Park Board of Park Commissioners

 The Park District fiscal year begins May 1 and concludes on April 30.
-The total budget for 2013-14 is $22.8 million with an operating budget of $16.1 million, capital improvement budget of $3 million, and debt service of $3.7 million.
+The total budget for 2016-17 is $27.2 million with an operating budget of $16.4 million, capital improvement budget of $7.1 million, and debt retirement budget of $3.7 million.

-The Park District issues General Obligation Bonds occasionally for capital improvements and holds an Aaa bond rating from Moody's Investor Service on its $8.6 million outstanding debt.
+The Park District occasionally issues General Obligation Bonds occasionally for capital improvements and holds an Aaa bond rating from Moody's Investor Service on its outstanding debt.